jrs-innovation-center/CODEcampAS/4-magic-eight-ball/dom.md

 document.body.appendChild(p)
 ```

-We can also interact with the web page, by listening to events.
+We can also interact with the web page by listening to events.

 ```
 p.addEventListener('click', function () {